lyle/geekspeak.org/README.md

 ## Note
 This codebase is not really generic enough to run other Podcasts without a bit of work.
 If you are intersted in doing so please contact me so I can help with the "generification" of the system. - it is on my long term todo list.

+## Install Process

+brew install postgres

+## Ruby
+Until now GeekSpeak.org has been using rvm (ruby version manager), but we are switching to rbenv. `brew install rbenv` 1.9.2 ruby can no longer be installed on El Capitan.. so switching to 1.9.3-p551 `rbenv install 1.9.3-p551` - the .ruby-version file specifies this version `gem install bundler` (relaunch your term)
+`bundle install`
+'rbenv rehash'

+## Data
+Create a postgres database with the name geekspeak_org_dev, with owner geekspeak_org - and set up a pw.
+Get a backup of the GeekSpeak database (example: "2016-01-02_geekspeak.org_production") and import it into running database:
+`psql -h localhost -d geekspeak_org_dev -U geekspeak_org -f 2016-01-02_geekspeak.org_production`